 Subcontracting

-Subcontracting arrangements (where providing services to another contracted business) can only be claimed as employment.
+Migration Tasmania defines a subcontractor as an individual or (in many cases) a business that signs a contract to perform part or all of the obligations of another's contract.
+Subcontracting arrangements can only be claimed as employment.
 For the Tasmanian Skilled Employment Pathway a candidate must have a related skilled assessment and 12 months business activity in Tasmania.

-For all other pathways subcontracting employment will be recognised for priority attributes where there is at least two years prior experience (in Tasmania or elsewhere in Australia) as either an employee or sub-contractor.
+For all other pathways subcontracting employment will be recognised for priority attributes where there is at least two years prior experience (in Tasmania or elsewhere in Australia) as either an employee or subcontractor, or when the subcontractor has a related skills assessment.

 In all cases there must be evidence of ongoing contracting agreements.